KrutavShah/PCIE-to-MXM-Adapter/README.md

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][cc-by-nc-nd].

 Some of the material here, such as the footprints in the parts library are the works of various providers such as Molex LLC.
-Those organizations hold all rights to those resources and is not placed under the license that this project is using.
+Those organizations hold the rights to those resources that have been used in this project.

 [![CC BY-NC-ND 4.0][cc-by-nc-nd-image]][cc-by-nc-nd]